ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/cluster-autoscaler-example/guide.es-es.md

 Let's assume that you have created an MKS cluster with a node pool with its minimum set to 1 and its maximum set to 3.

 In order to test the autoscaler, we offer you to install a *Python heavy CPU load* Deployment that deploys several instances of *Python CPU load* pods.
-The *Python CPU load* pod simply heavy charge each allocated CPU of your pod.
-It's a CPU intensive operation, but it uses a minimal amount of memory.
+The *Python CPU load* pod's goal is to consume all the CPU allocated to it.
+It's a CPU intensive operation but it uses a minimal amount of memory.

 Create a `cpu-load.yaml` manifest for the *python-cpu-load* deployment: